edgelesssys/marblerun/docs/docs/reference/cli.md

   -i, --insecure                        Set to skip quote verification, needed when running in simulation mode -n, --namespace string                Kubernetes namespace of the MarbleRun installation (default "marblerun")
       --nonce string                    (Optional) nonce to use for quote verification.
 If set, the Coordinator will generate a quote over sha256(CoordinatorCert + nonce)
+      --save-sgx-quote string           If set, save the Coordinator's SGX quote to the specified file
 ```

 ## marblerun uninstall